-- (a) the relevant details of the taxpayer such as name, address and tax identification number; - (b) the amount of outstanding revenue; and - (c) the reasons for the suspension of recovery. - (10) The Commissioner General shall include the details of the suspension of recovery of the outstanding revenue during a financial year in the annual report to be submitted under section 21 of the Seychelles Revenue Commission Act (Cap.
-322). - (11) The Commissioner General shall, within 3 months before the end of each financial year, submit a detailed report to the Minister in respect of any outstanding revenue for which recovery has been suspended under this section during each financial year and make recommendations for the writing off, of the outstanding revenue. - (12) Notwithstanding subsection (11) the Minister may at any time direct the Commissioner General to furnish him or her with a report in respect of all or any outstanding revenue of which recovery has been suspended under this section.
+- (iii) if the estate or succession of the deceased taxpayer has been distributed or not; - (g) in respect of uneconomical debt, an assessment of the cost of recovery of the uneconomical debt; - (h) other factors that the Commissioner General reasonably believes would likely arise. - (8) The Commissioner General shall inform the taxpayer in writing of the direction made under subsection (2) and that the direction is subject to the provisions of subsections (5) and section 31C (1). - (9) The Commissioner General shall maintain records of all the outstanding revenue that recovery has been suspended under this section, which shall contain- - (a) the relevant details of the taxpayer such as name, address and tax identification number; - (b) the amount of outstanding revenue; and - (c) the reasons for the suspension of recovery. - (10) The Commissioner General shall include the details of the suspension of recovery of the outstanding revenue during a financial year in the annual report to be submitted under section 21 of the Seychelles Revenue Commission Act (Cap.322). - (11) The Commissioner General shall, within 3 months before the end of each financial year, submit a detailed report to the Minister in respect of any outstanding revenue for which recovery has been suspended under this section during each financial year and make recommendations for the writing off of the outstanding revenue.

+(12) Notwithstanding subsection (11) the Minister may at any time direct the Commissioner General to furnish him with a report in respect of outstanding revenue that their recovery has been suspended under this section.